 More than 16,000 Open Doors supporters took part by writing, painting, drawing or embroidering their names in this unique petition, along with over 250 Christian women from across Asia, Africa, the Middle East and Latin America who have been persecuted for both their faith and gender.
 And an installation of the handmade petition was held in Chapter House, Westminster Abbey during November 2019.

-The petition will push for policy which recognises that, in order to address the problem of sexual violence in conflict, the persecution of faith needs to be recognised too.
+The petition is pushing for policy which recognises that, in order to address the problem of sexual violence in conflict, the persecution of faith needs to be recognised too.
 In many countries the two are inextricably linked.

-Christian women in Nigeria recently did the handmade petition at a trauma-care workshop.
+Christian women in Nigeria did the handmade petition at a trauma care workshop.
 Rejoice said, ‘I chose the black fabric because I came with a heavy heart, but I sewed my name in shiny gold sequins because Jesus is shining through me and I have hope again’.

-Women across the world are taking part.
-We have received pieces from countries in Asia and Latin America.
+Women across the world took part.
+We received pieces from countries in Asia and Latin America.
 Many of the women are victims of persecution themselves, and they are choosing to stand with their sisters to help restore hope and dignity for all of them.
 When they hear about the petition, they are delighted that their family is standing with them too.

-An Open Doors supporter and author of the Flower Violet Blog has been doing an amazing job encouraging people across her parish to sign the handmade petition.
+An Open Doors supporter and author of the Flower Violet Blog did an amazing job encouraging people across her parish to sign the handmade petition.
 With the support of her parish priest, Stephanie ran a table at the back of her church on several occasions.
 She also encouraged local food banks and women’s groups to get involved.